 You are not just waiting to see if there is enough energy left at the end of the day to give him or her.
-It also allows for anticipation to build as you get ready, pick special clothes and imagine all the what's and when's.
+It also allows for anticipation to build as you get ready, pick special clothes, and imagine all the what's and when's.
 Try scheduling a few sex dates and see if it works for your relationship.

-It always feels odd to counsel couples to schedule spontaneous sex.
-It seems impossible.
-But the spontaneity that I am referring to is not about when you have sex but what you do during sex.
-5 Ways To Keep Married Sex Exciting
+It always feels odd counseling couples to schedule spontaneous sex.
+It seems impossible, but the spontaneity I'm referring to is not about when you have sex; rather, what you do during sex.

-It can be.
-But you need to allow your definition of sex and sexy to change.
-And, as always, talk with your spouse about these four steps, about sex and about your desires and needs.
+It can, but you need to allow your definition of sex and sexy to change.
+And, as always, talk with your spouse about these four steps, about sex, and about your desires and needs.